My name is Alison Wickens and I'm the Director of Education here at the National Postal Museum.

 And so that's what we did.

-We ended up having a little ceremony at Charles' office in New York and Alan Kane came up and other people.
+We ended up having a little ceremony at Charles' office in New York and Allen Kane came up and other people.

 And it just generated a lot of positive buzz for the hobby.